joesingo/compliance-checker/README.md

         pass

     def _check_primary_arg(self, ds):
-        # Perform any checks on the dataset before running the check
+        # Override this method to perform any checks on the dataset before
+        # running the check
         pass

     def _get_result(self, ds):